 On 24th May 1964, Jim Templeton, a fireman from Carlisle in the North of England, took his young daughter out to the marches overlooking the Solway Firth to take some photographs.
 Nothing untoward happened, although both he and his wife noticed an unusual aura in the atmosphere.
 There was a kind of electric charge in the air, though no storm came.
 Even nearby cows seemed upset by it.
 The Solway Firth Photo, 1964,(Spaceman) UFO Casebook Files

 Girl, 3, feet won't stop growing due to mystery condition - Mirror Online

 fun fun fun fun - clikr

-Coordinates: Location of Dyatlov Pass, Russia The Dyatlov Pass incident resulted in the deaths of nine ski hikers in the northern Ural mountains on the night of February 2, 1959.
-It happened on the east shoulder of the mountain Kholat Syakhl (Холат-Сяхыл) (a Mansi name, meaning Mountain of the Dead ).
+Dyatlov Pass incident - Wikipedia, the free encyclopedia Coordinates: Location of Dyatlov Pass, Russia The Dyatlov Pass incident generally refers to the mysterious deaths of nine ski hikers in the northern Ural mountains on the night of February 2, 1959.
+The incident happened on the east shoulder of the mountain Kholat Syakhl (Холат-Сяхыл, a Mansi name, meaning Dead Mountain).
 The mountain pass where the incident occurred has since been named Dyatlov Pass (Перевал Дятлова) after the group's leader, Igor Dyatlov (Игорь Дятлов).
 The lack of eyewitnesses has inspired much speculation.

 Epic | Smashing Arts